redcountryroad/OSCP-shortsheet/README.md

 gcc -shared -o /home/user/custom.so -fPIC /home/user/custom.c
 ```

+15. Linux Kernel Exploits
+- searchsploit ubuntu 16.04 Linux kernel 4.4.0-21 -> should be a .c file that can be Local Privilege escalation
+- Follow exploit instruction to compile

 # Active Directory Pentesting
 ## Enumeration
 - To check local administrators in domain joined machine